London metropolitan area: Environs of Greater London

 There are 17 local government districts that share a boundary with Greater London, in the East and South East regions.
 Most districts are entirely, or have sections, within the M25 motorway or are within 15–20 mi of Charing Cross.

 Adjacent districts often share characteristics of Outer London, such as forming part of the continuous urban sprawl, being served by the London Underground, being covered by the London telephone area code, (until 2000) forming part of the Metropolitan Police District and having a relatively high employed population working in London.

 London's Larger Urban Zone

 Larger Urban Zone is a definition created in 2004 by Eurostat that measures the population and expanse of metropolitan areas across European countries.
 Based on the 2001 census, the population of London's Larger Urban Zone was 11.9 million, ranking it as the most populous metropolitan area in the European Union until Brexit.
 The districts that are considered parts of this Larger Urban Zone are listed here: (no district in Bedfordshire, Hampshire, or Sussex is included).
-Several large conurbations fall just outside the zone: Reading, Luton, High Wycombe and significant parts of the Aldershot and Crawley Urban Areas.
+Several large conurbations fall just outside the zone: Including the Reading built-up area, the Luton/Dunstable urban area, the High Wycombe built-up area and significant parts of the Aldershot and Crawley Urban Areas.